Judd Trump: Personal life

 Trump was once romantically linked to United Arab Emirates equestrian Khadijah Misr, who appeared with him after he won the 2017 Players Championship.
-In 2024, he was reported to be in a relationship with Hong Kong figure skater Maisy Ma.
-In late 2024, Trump moved to Hong Kong, having obtained residency under the Quality Migrant Admission Scheme.
+He moved to Dubai in January 2024.
+That year, he was reported to be in a relationship with Maisy Ma, a figure skater and TV personality from Hong Kong.
+In late 2024, Trump gained residency of Hong Kong under the Quality Migrant Admission Scheme, with a view to splitting his time between Dubai and Hong Kong.
+He decided to leave Dubai during the 2026 Iran war and moved to Bangkok.
+He was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for services to snooker and charity.